ronen-agranat/minima/_posts/2021-01-09-three-levers.md

 Incoming work to the team needs to be triaged and prioritised against the team's existing high-priority commitments, and people requesting work from the team should understand the team's existing workload.

-I've found this approach useful on projects ranging from remediating the error rate of a hotel reservation booking engine, to implementing critical functionality for a new customer-asks, hotel-answers Q&A on Booking.com.
+I've found this approach useful on projects ranging from remediating the error rate of a hotel reservation booking engine, to delivering the question-and-answers functionality on Booking.com

 ### Split project into phases